IHOb Changes Back To IHOP, As Chain Admits Name Change Was A Publicity Stunt For Their New Burger Menu

 This analysis was later refuted by IHOb, who said that the company was “pleased with early results and the guest feedback we’ve heard related to our new Steakburgers.”

 After all this talk about the burgers, you may be wondering how they taste.
-One reporter from The Takeouttried all of IHOb’s burgers, whose opinion was that although the Classic burger had tasty buns and veggies, the beef itself was “just okay” with little seasoning, and perhaps a bit overcooked.
+One reporter from The Takeout tried all of IHOb’s burgers, and his opinion was that although the Classic burger had tasty buns and veggies, the beef itself was “just okay” with little seasoning, and perhaps a bit overcooked.
 The verdict for the Mushroom & Swiss was much more positive, as was the Cowboy BBQ burger.